 Houghton is known to produce master angler-worthy bluegills, too, and when water temps approach the 65-degree mark, the north shoreline east of Houghton Point is the place to look for them.
-“This is the time when you can find better-than-average ’gills most consistently,” he says.
+“This is the time when you can find better-than-average gills most consistently,” he says.
 “Move along the shore and focus on the sand-bottom openings in the weeds.
 Try fishing a Bling Jig or Gill-Getter tipped with a waxworm or small leech, or even an Impulse® Rigged Bloodworm or Mayfly, under a slip float.”

 2. Shoreline vegetation gets taller and thicker, and the edge grows farther from the shore with each week that passes.
 By about the second week in June—sometimes earlier; sometimes later—dragging a rig through the weeds is no longer an option.
 Then, Martin recommends trolling a floater rig, or a smaller spinner rig, through the tops of the plants, focusing on the zone just inside the outer weed edge.

 “Use a ¼-ounce Rock-Runner® Slip Bouncer, or even a bullet weight or split shot, ahead of the rig, “ he explains, “whatever weight you need to run the bait through the tops of the weeds without going too deep.
-The plants are thicker and tougher now, so be sure to use a braided line that will saw through them if necessary.
+The plants are thicker and tougher now, so be sure to use a braided line that will see through them if necessary.
 In fact, I use braid all year long on this lake.”

 Bass anglers, too, focus on weed edges now, but the savvy ones jump to the other side, says Martin.
 “Position the boat as close as possible to the shoreline and cast to the inside weedline,” he notes.
-“Tubes and jigs work, but also try spinnerbaits, topwaters and a variety of soft plastics.”
+“Tubes and jigs work, but also try spinnerbaits, topwaters, and a variety of soft plastics.”

 Eventually, the shoreline vegetation grows so thick, even the holes close up, and that’s when it’s time to move offshore, according to Martin.
 “Houghton Lake has many offshore flats that, while still shallow, they’re deeper than a lot of what you find along the shore,” he says, “which means the weeds there start growing later, moving the whole progression back.
-You simply start over again with your techniques and work through them like you did earlier, close to shore.”
+You simply start over again with your techniques and work through them as you did earlier, close to shore.”

 The lake is littered with such spots, many of which don’t show up on most lake maps, he says.
 It pays to poke around looking for uncharted areas, but to start off, spend some time on the flats on the eastern side of the main basin.